SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 ![Spring Cloud Stream menu](img/connect-with-spring.png "Spring Cloud Stream menu")

-Take note of the "Connect to Service" section and note that the connection details is auto filled for your
+Take note of the "Connect to Service" section and you'll see that the connection details are already configured in the  spring.cloud.stream.binders part of the config to connect a Spring Cloud Stream microservice to your PubSub+ Messaging Service.
+We'll be using this soon 😄

 ![Connect to service menu](img/connect-to-service.png "Connect to service menu")